dgaydukov/cert-ocpjp11/files/ocpjp11.md

 }
 ```

-If class extends other class and implement interface with same final static variable, no compile error, but when we try to access this variable, we got compile error.
+If class extends other class and implement interface with same final static variable we got compile error.
 The same true if class implement 2 interfaces with same variable.
 ```java
 public class App{
     public static void main(String[] args) {